 So Prof. Karola Sikora, world-renowned cancer specialist, book is timely reminder [amazon_link asins=’1911204114′ template=’ProductCarousel’ store=’aftercancers-21′ marketplace=’UK’ link_id=’855e2492-ac9a-11e7-9d0d-9b5b669d0124′]

 Sikora has worked in medicine for 40 years, originally in the NHS, then in a senior job in the World Health Organisation, and now privately.
 Often quoted on new initiatives for cancer treatment, he is passionate about better care for patients.
 And in his book, that means no unnecessary waiting for treatment.

-Now he has written a book, “The Street-wise Patient’s Guide to Surviving Cancer” in which he warns patients that, contrary to what they think, the NHS is not there to help individuals, and they cannot simply trust their doctors and medical team to ensure that they get the best available treatment.
+Author of the book, “The Street-wise Patient’s Guide to Surviving Cancer” he warns patients that, contrary to what they think, the NHS is not there to help individuals, and they cannot simply trust their doctors and medical team to ensure that they get the best available treatment.
+To buy the book go to https://aftercancers.com/products/

 In other words it is up to the patient to ensure they get the best treatment possible for THEM – don’t sit back and expect your GP to do this for you.
 If you are a patient, you either make a fuss when things don’t go well (what you should do, according to senior Consultants).
+Or take the consequences.

 So here is some of Karol Sikora’s advice to get the best care for you: (with some comments from me)

 - Learn as much as possible about YOUR cancer.
 He advises browsing American websites to see what they advise.
-Start-up list on http://22.214.171.124/~aftercan/2015/09/helpful-websites-for-survivors/ or see http://126.96.36.199/~aftercan/category/american-websites/
+Start-up list on https://aftercancers.com/2015/09/helpful-websites-for-survivors/ or see https://aftercancers.com/category/american-websites/

 - Request copies of scans and tests.
 Then you have them when the NHS IT system doesn’t work.

 - Always see same doctor or consultant.
-Talking to French doctors (their cancer care is acknowledged as best in world) they were horrified at the thought of ‘their’ patients being seen by someone else.
+When called in Outpatients and I find I don’t know the doctor, I politely say “I am here to see X and don’t want to waste your time”.
+They have NEVER objected – instead I seem to get a look of approval.
+Doctors dislike the clinic system too.
 They say you need continuity.
-When NHS nurses try to shove me in to see another doctor in Clinics, I say politely that I have come to see ‘Dr. X…’ and will wait until they are free.
-They soon learnt I won’t be fobbed off.
+If nurses try to shove me in to see another doctor in Clinics, I say politely that I have come to see ‘Dr. X…’ and will wait until they are free.
+They soon learn I won’t be fobbed off.